Back to Blog Posts

 Legions of content moderators are bombarded by questionable material every day and strive to pull down violators.
 Some former moderators have sued for emotional distress

-It is critically important to include user-generated content on platforms like Youtube, Vimeo, and others in your ESI scoping, but, as with any complex media, certain key steps are necessary.
+It is critically important to include user-generated content on platforms like YouTube, Vimeo, and others in your ESI scoping, but, as with any complex media, certain key steps are necessary.

 Whether you are looking to use a video as character evidence or as direct evidence of an alleged event, the content must meet the threshold of admissibility for relevance and authenticity.

-But even when the video has been admitted as evidence, there are some additional factors to consider in your digital evidence analysis:
+Even when the video has been admitted as evidence, there are some additional factors to consider in your digital evidence analysis:

 Take care to preserve metadata

-Even if the video is still actively being hosted on the video sharing platform, use appropriate forensic collection technology to ensure that all relevant account metadata is preserved along with the video itself.
+Even if the video is still actively being hosted on the video-sharing platform, use appropriate forensic collection technology to ensure that all relevant account metadata is preserved along with the video itself.

 From an authentication standpoint, information like date and time of upload, account information, and even IP address may be germane to a case.